AT&T: Breakup and reformation (1982–2004)

 In 1982, U.S. regulators broke up the AT&T monopoly, requiring AT&T to divest its local subsidiaries, which it did by grouping them into seven individual companies.
 These new companies were known as Regional Bell Operating Companies, or more informally, Baby Bells.

 Southwestern Bell Corporation (SBC) was one of the companies created by the breakup of AT&T Corp.
 (Later renamed SBC Communications Inc.)

 AT&T continued to operate long-distance services but faced increasing competition from competitors such as MCI and Sprint.

 AT&T soon started a series of acquisitions, including the 1987 acquisition of Metromedia mobile business and the acquisition of several cable companies in the early 1990s.
-In the latter half of the 1990s, AT&T acquired several other telecommunications companies, including two Baby Bells (Pacific Telesis Group and Ameritech Corporation), while selling its cable business.
+Meanwhile, in the latter half of the 1990s, SBC acquired several other telecommunications companies, including two Baby Bells (Pacific Telesis Group and Ameritech Corporation), while selling its cable business.
 In early 1997 C. Michael Armstrong was named CEO, and Armstrong appointed John Zeglis as president later in that same year.
 By 1998, the company was in the top 15 of the Fortune 500, and by 1999, when Zeglis assumed the positions of chairman and CEO of AT&T Wireless, AT&T was part of the Dow Jones Industrial Average (lasting through 2015).
 Zeglis ended his service as president of AT&T in 2001 and resigned from his positions in AT&T Wireless in 2004.

 Purchase of former parent and acquisitions (2005–2013)

-On November 18, 2005, SBC Communications purchased its former parent, AT&T Corporation for $16 billion.
+On November 18, 2005, SBC Communications purchased its former parent, AT&T Corporation, for $16 billion.
 After this purchase, SBC adopted the better-known AT&T name and brand, with the original AT&T Corporation still existing as the long-distance landline subsidiary of the merged company.
 The current AT&T Inc. claims the original AT&T Corporation's history (dating to 1877) as its own, but retains SBC's pre-2005 corporate structure and stock price history.
 As well, all SEC filings before 2005 are under SBC, not AT&T.

 AT&T made an attempt in 2011 to purchase T-Mobile for a $39 billion stock and cash offer.
 The bid was withdrawn after the takeover company was faced with significant regulatory and legal hurdles, along with heavy resistance from the U.S. government.
 As per the original acquisition agreement, T-Mobile received $3 billion in cash as well as access to $1 billion worth of AT&T-held wireless spectrum.

 In September 2013, AT&T announced it would expand into Latin America through a collaboration with América Móvil.
 In December 2013, AT&T announced plans to sell its Connecticut wireline operations to Stamford-based Frontier Communications.
+AT&T acquired BellSouth Corporation on December 29, 2006, following FCC approval.
+The transaction consolidated ownership and management of Cingular Wireless.
+AT&T rebranded its wireless retail stores from Cingular to AT&T in January 2007.